Eugenech1988/enhanced-todos/README.md

  ## Future Enhancements

   For future improvements, consider implementing:

+  - **Column Management**: Allow users to reorder columns by dragging and dropping, add new columns, and remove existing columns
   - **Framer Motion** - For smoother animations and transitions, especially for component appearance and removal
   - **GSAP** - For advanced "smart" background effects and complex animations
   - **shadcn/ui** - For enhanced component styling and additional UI components
   - **Zustand** - For more efficient state management as the application grows

  ## Why I Use Tailwind CSS